yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![In this screenshot of the WSL window, docker container list has been typed and run at the command prompt, and the “api” container is in the list.
 Below this the log output is shown.](media/Ex1-Task1.4.png)

-5. Connect to the mongo instance using the mongo shell and test some basic commands
+5. Connect to the mongo instance using the mongo shell and test some basic commands:

     ```bash
     mongo